Dubrovnik in winter goes for sunny and serene winter days in the town full of fascinating history on the Adriatic Sea.

 3.5 Marvel at the Baroque and Renaissance architecture in the quiet atmosphere

-Winter in Dubrovnik gives you the quiet and contemplative atmosphere in which you can comfortably marvel at the Gothic and Renaissance architecture of the St. Saviour church, St. Blaise church, Jesuit church, and the Cathedral.
+Winter in Dubrovnik gives you a quiet and contemplative atmosphere in which you can comfortably marvel at the Gothic and Renaissance architecture of the St. Saviour church, St. Blaise church, Jesuit church, and the Cathedral.

 The Orlando’s (or Rolland’s) Pillar is a column in front of the St. Blaise church.
 It pictures a medieval knight keeping in his arms a sword and a shield.
 The knight is a symbol of freedom.
 In the Dubrovnik Republic freedom was considered to be one of the greatest values in life.
 Officially motto of the Dubrovnik Republic was ‘Non bene pro toto libertas venditur auro‘, meaning ‘Freedom cannot be sold for all the gold of the World‘.